JArcher101/id-iframes/API.md

 Charts can be expanded to a larger popup window:
 - Click the **"⤢ Expand"** button (top-right when chart is displayed)
 - Opens the chart in a 1400x900px popup window
-- Uses unique ID handshake via sessionStorage for secure data transfer
+- Uses unique ID handshake via postMessage for secure data transfer
+- Functions are serialized before sending (postMessage can't clone functions)
+- Supported formatter functions: `percentageLabel` and other predefined formatters
 - Popup stays synchronized - updates when iframe receives new data
 - Multiple popups supported simultaneously (each with unique ID)
-- Data auto-deleted after popup loads (prevents reload issues)
+- Recent fix: "Fix doughnut chart expansion - serialize functions for postMessage"

 #### Bullet Point Lists
 When the `description` field contains bullet points (`•`), they are automatically: